-On a Raspberry Pi first install the latest version of Raspbian from the downloads page.
+On a Raspberry Pi, first install the latest version of Raspbian.
 Then boot your Pi, plug in Ethernet to give you access to the sources, and log in.

 First get the sources, which will take some time:

 Run the following commands, depending on your Raspberry Pi version.